 … use heavy ones with fewer repetitions rather than light bells with numerous repetitions.

-So Are Light Dumbbells Totally Useless?
+So, Are Light Dumbbells Totally Useless?

 I taught drills of this sort to people who wanted to get the ordinary hygienic benefit from exercise, and I knew that my pupils did derive that benefit.
 But they never got strength or development from the light drills, and I never promised them that they would.
 On the other hand all my pupils who went in for strength and development were successful when I put them at heavy training.